microsoft/pyright/docs/configuration.md

 **venv** [string, optional]: Used in conjunction with the venvPath, specifies the virtual environment to use.
 Individual execution environments may override this setting.

+**verboseOutput** [boolean]: Specifies whether output logs should be verbose.
+This is useful when diagnosing certain problems like import resolution issues.

 **pythonVersion** [string, optional]: Specifies the version of Python that will be used to execute the source code.
 The version should be specified as a string in the format "M.m" where M is the major version and m is the minor (e.g. `"3.0"` or `"3.6"`).
 If a version is provided, pyright will generate errors if the source code makes use of language features that are not supported in that version.
 It will also tailor its use of type stub files, which conditionalizes type definitions based on the version.

 **pythonPlatform** [string, optional]: Specifies the target platform that will be used to execute the source code.
 Should be one of `"Windows"`, `"Darwin"` or `"Linux"`.
 If specified, pyright will tailor its use of type stub files, which conditionalize type definitions based on the platform.